JPKing10/king_audio/content/_index.md

 * Video productions
 * HR disciplinary, grievance and investigation meetings and management enquiries

-You can trust that Sarah will strive to accurately transcribe even the most difficult words, such as unusual place names, chemical compounds and other technical terms.
+You can trust that Sarah will strive to accurately transcribe even the most obscure words, such as unusual place names, chemical compounds and other technical terms.

 ## Excellent client feedback